cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Verifiable Data Structure (VDS):

-: A data structure which supports one or more Verifiable Data Structure Parameters.
+: A data structure which supports one or more Verifiable Data Structure Proof Types.
   This property describes an algorithm used to maintain a verifiable data structure, for example a binary merkle tree algorithm.

 Verifiable Data Structure Parameters (VDP):

-: Parameters to a verifiable data structure that are used to prove properties, such as authentication, inclusion, consistency, and freshness.
+: A data structure used to convey proof types for proving different properties, such as authentication, inclusion, consistency, and freshness.
   Parameters can include multiple proofs of a given type, or multiple types of proof (inclusion and consistency).

 Proof Type: